kanak108/Dual-Axis-Solar-Tracker-Controller/README.md

 ## Usage and Steps to Run the Simulation

-1. Open `Solar_position_model.slx` in Simulink.
+1. Open `Solar_calculations.mlx` in Simulink.
 2. Configure simulation parameters such as geographical location, time of day, etc.
-3. Run `Run_1.m` in MATLAB, to get the variation of azimuth as well as elevation angles of the Sun.
-It would also generate the necessary .mat files for the next Simulink model.
-4. Open `Solar_Tracker_Model_Dual_axis.slx` in Simulink, and run the simulation.
+3. Open `Solar_Tracker_Model_Dual_axis.slx` in Simulink, and run the simulation.
 Observe that the solar panels track the sun starting from midnight.
-Note that the simulation time is set to 30 seconds, with each second representing one hour in real-time.
+Note that the simulation time is set to 24 seconds, with each second representing one hour in real-time.
-5. Run the model `Comparison_and_analysis.slx` to compare the proposed dual-axis solar tracker model with a fixed solar PV panel.
+4. Run the model `Comparison_and_analysis.slx` to compare the proposed dual-axis solar tracker model with a fixed solar PV panel.

 ## Simulation Results

-The following simulation results are based on the geographical location of Roorkee, India, with coordinates at a latitude of 29.8543° N and a longitude of 77.8880° E, on March 23, 2024.
+The following simulation results are based on the geographical location of Roorkee, India, with coordinates at a latitude of 29.8543° N and a longitude of 77.8880° E, on May 25, 2024.

 ### Variation of Azimuth and Elevation Angles
 The graph below illustrates the variation of azimuth and elevation angles throughout the day for the specified location and date.